StarrryNight/Acne/README.md

 This project is designed to process and prepare image data for training convolutional neural networks (CNNs) to detect various types of acne lesions (such as blackheads, whiteheads, nodules, dark spots, and pustules) in facial images.
 The pipeline uses region proposal techniques and annotation data to extract and save candidate regions for each acne type, making it easier to train robust object detection models.

+Instead of a traditional CNN, the project uses RCNN, regional convolutional networks, to train and identify acne on pictures provided.
+The process begins by creating regional proposals using Felzenszwalb's graph based segmentation algorithm.
+These regions are later grouped through intersection union find through similarities between regions.
+Then these regions are processed into tensors, which are used to train the CNN.

+This project is based on Rich feature hierarchies for accurate object detection and semantic segmentation by Ross Girshick et al, and is modified upon ObjectDetectionWithRCNN from Yumi Kondo on github.

 ## Requirements

 - Python 3.7+